Stanley E. Hubbard

 In 2001, Hubbard Broadcasting purchased KAAL-TV in the Austin - Albert Lea - Rochester, Minnesota -Mason City, Iowa market.
 The station had been on the air (initially under the call letters KMMT) since 1953.

-On September 27, 2006, HBI launched Reelz, an independent cable and satellite general entertainment national television network.
-Since 2009, Reelz has been headquartered in Albuquerque, New Mexico.
-It is currently carried on DISH Network, DIRECTV, CenturyLink Prism TV, and Xfinity.
+On September 27, 2006, HBI launched Reelz, an independent cable, satellite & streaming general entertainment national television network.
+It is currently carried on DISH Network, DIRECTV, Peacock, Verizon FiOS TV, AT&T U-verse, Xfinity, Spectrum, Optimum, Mediacom, Philo, Freecast, DIRECTV Stream, Dish Sling and many other cable systems and major streaming services nationwide.

 Ovation is an independent television arts network.
 It originally premiered in 1996.
 In 2007, with an investment by Hubbard Media Group and partners, this privately held network was relaunched concurrently with the start of national carriage on DIRECTV.
 In addition to DIRECTV, Ovation is currently available on several other distribution systems.